Anadema/Cognitive-Weaponization-Matrix/Readme.md

 <br>

-## Tab Inspired on the Works of Noam Chomsky, PhD, Linguistics, United States, 2010
+## Tab Inspired on the Works of Noam Chomsky
 <br>

 <table border="1">